 How Charitable Giving Helps Businesses

 Giving Motivates Your Employees

 While the good vibes of giving a gift may fade after a short while, long-term involvement with a charitable organization has lasting and powerful effects on employee satisfaction.
-A survey earlier this year by Great Place to Work found that employees who had a positive experience of giving back at their companies were 4 times more likely to give extra to get a job done, more likely to be brand ambassadors, and more likely to want to stay at their companies long-term.
+A 2017 survey by Great Place to Work found that employees who had a positive experience of giving back at their companies were:

 Another study by the Cone Cause found that employees involved in causes through their company were 28% more likely to be proud of their company’s values and 36% more likely to feel a strong sense of loyalty than employees who were not involved.
 Philanthropy can also help employees bond as they work together for a cause, building a strong sense of teamwork and morale.

 When you make a long-term, involved commitment with a charitable organization, awareness of your brand spreads throughout the community.
 At the same time that you’re doing good, your community learns who your brand is and what matters to you.
 You’re building connections with members of your community, and your name will be talked about locally in a positive light.
 And, because word-of-mouth is the top way that consumers make decisions about brands and products, you’ll be generating positive conversations about your brand that will lead consumers to look to you for future needs.

 Stand Out from the Crowd